IvIePhisto/ECoXiPy/README.md

-These `timeit` tests show that if string output is wanted, `ecoxipy.string_output` is faster than all others, followed by `xml.sax`, `ecoxipy.element_output`, `xml.dom.minidom` with `ecoxipy.dom_output` at the end.
-If the data structures should not be converted to a string, `ecoxipy.element_output` is the fastest, closely followed by `xml.dom.minidom`; `ecoxipy.string_output` is quite a bit slower, followed by `ecoxipy.dom_output` and `xml.sax`.
+These `timeit` tests show that if string output is wanted, `ecoxipy.string_output` is faster than all others, followed by `xml.sax`, `ecoxipy.pyxom_output`, `xml.dom.minidom` with `ecoxipy.dom_output` at the end.
+If the data structures should not be converted to a string, `ecoxipy.pyxom_output` is the fastest, closely followed by `xml.dom.minidom`; `ecoxipy.string_output` is quite a bit slower, followed by `ecoxipy.dom_output` and `xml.sax`.